raphaelzenou/mongo-flask-project/README.md

 - Environment variables on Heroku:
     * 'MONGOPWD': MongoDB's password for safety
+    * 'MONGODBNAME' : collection name for extra safety
+    * 'MONGOLOGIN' :  admin login for extra safety too
-    * the 'IP' address and 'PORT' of our flask app as suggested in Code Institute's tutorials
+    * 'IP' address and 'PORT' of our flask app as suggested in Code Institute's tutorials
+    * 'SECRET_KEY' : for sessions (flash messages especially here)

 ## Credits